theweebcoders/CommercialBreaker/README.md

 This will start the TOM interface.
 You can now use the TOM interface to set up your Toonami channel.

-**If you don't plan on using the docker container, you can proceed to How to Name Your Files.**

-# How to install (Docker)
+# How to set up the Docker Container

 If you want to run this in a docker container, you will need to set up the environment variables in the .env file.
 You can see an example of this in the example.env file already in the folder.
 See the **How to Use (Absolution)** section for more info on this and how to, well, use Absolution.